chryswoods/siremol.org/dynamics/dynamics/whatnext.md

 Your choice of molecular dynamics program is as personal as your choice of molecular viewing program.
 All programs are highly capable and efficient.
 In my opinion, [namd](http://www.ks.uiuc.edu/Research/namd/) is the easiest to learn and use on a local desktop computer, [GROMACS](http://www.gromacs.org) is the fastest (free) program that scales well from 10's to 1000's processors on a supercomputer cluster, and [pmemd.cuda](http://ambermd.org/gpus/) (part of [AMBER](http://ambermd.org), and not free) provides the fastest molecular dynamics program that runs on a GPU (graphics processor).

+If you want to move beyond what you have learned in this part of the workshop, then each of the above programs come with complete documentation and tutorials.
+Otherwise, feel free to take a break now while you wait for your molecular dynamics simulation of zanamivir bound to H7N9 neuraminidase to complete, before moving onto the [next part of the workshop](../mutation/README.md).

 # [Previous](simulation.md) [Up](README.md) [Next](../README.md)